videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 ### Working with Choices

-Working with canContinue exposes if there is more story or not.
+Working with *canContinue* exposes if there is more story or not.
 The function *Continue()* loads and returns the next text block.
 Neither of these deal with choices, a central aspect of Ink.
 For that, the property currentChoices is needed.

 For each call of *Continue()*, the *currentChoices* property is populated with a List of Choice objects.
 However, and as its description mentions, once *canContinue* becomes false, it will often be populated with the last List it loaded.

-Moving through the List of Choice objects can be accomplished using foreach().
+Moving through the List of Choice objects can be accomplished using *foreach()* in C#.

 ```C#
 // Start is called before the first frame update